 Our chosen charity is Reverse Rett.
 It’s a charity that crew-member Ross and his wife Catherine are very much involved with as their young daughter Eliza has Rett Syndrome.
 The charity is dedicated to changing the lives of children and adults with this disorder.
+There’s a link at the bottom of the page to listen to Ross being interviewed on the Reverse Rett podcast by the charity founder Rachael Stevenson which is well worth a listen.

 Rett Syndrome is a post-natal neurological disorder, which most often affects little girls, around the age of 12-18 months.